 What should I bring with me?

-When you arrive, your room will contain a twin bed, desk with chair, bureau, mirror, bookcase, recycling container and trash can, and window screens.
+When you arrive, your room will contain a twin xl bed, desk with chair, bureau, mirror, bookcase, recycling container and trash can, and window shades/blinds.
 You will need to bring the following items:

 - pillow and pillowcases

-- twin-size sheets (flannel sheets are cozy in winter)
+- twin extra long-size sheets (flannel sheets are cozy in winter)